ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 On the other hand, an enterprise grade HSM with the capability to hold a large number of private keys is expected to be capable of parsing attestation requests such that a Presenter can request attestation of specific key(s) by their identifier, or request attestation of all keys with given key attributes within a given sub-environment of the HSM.
 A full implementation will also create a PKIX Attestation containing exactly the set of requested attributes so that the Presenter can fine-tune the information that it wishes to disclose to the Recipient.

-A PKIX Attestation Request consists of a un-signed TbsPkixAttestation object containing a single `ReportedEntity` identified with `id-pkix-attest-entity-request`, called a request entity.
-A TbsPkixAttestation containing a request entity MUST NOT contain any other type of entities.
+A PKIX Attestation Request consists of a un-signed ClaimDescriptionTbs object containing a single `ReportedEntity` identified with `id-pkix-attest-entity-request`, called a request entity.
+A ClaimDescriptionTbs containing a request entity MUST NOT contain any other type of entities.
 Request entities MAY contain Attributes of any type; transaction, platform, key, or any additional attribute type.
 Any attribute contained in a request entity is called a request attribute.
 Request entities MUST NOT appear in PKIX Attestation response objects.
-The TbsPkixAttestation object of an attestation request MAY appear inside a signed PKIXAttestation for the purposes of authenticating and authorizing the requester, but the semantics of doing so are left to the implementer.
+The ClaimDescriptionTbs object of an attestation request MAY appear inside a signed PkixEvidence for the purposes of authenticating and authorizing the requester, but the semantics of doing so are left to the implementer.

 An Attester that supports Attestation Requests MUST, at the minimum, support extracting the value from a `nonce` attribute and echoing it into a `nonce` attribute within a TransactionEntity.